ucanluc/solace-public/README.md

   - to transfer entities between levels of precision.
 - An isolated 'simulation runtime' for the framework.
   - to track entities and background events at scale.
-- Utility libraries for physics, animations etc.
+- Utility libraries for physics, animations, placeholder asset generation etc.
   - to create diverse behaviour from limited assets using heuristics.

 ### Third Party / Thanks to: